 RSB: So what are the common pigmentation problems faced by women today?

-Dr. Toby: Hyperpigmentation is certainly more common compared to hypopigmentation.
+Dr. Chua: Hyperpigmentation is certainly more common compared to hypopigmentation.
 Some forms of hyperpigmentation such as moles and port wine stains are congenital and present at birth while others such as melasma and solar lentigines are acquired later in life.

 Commonly known as the mask of pregnancy affecting up to 50 to 70% of pregnant women, melasma is a skin condition in which light to dark brown or greyish patches of pigmentation appear on the face, especially on the forehead and cheeks.
 The exact aetiology is unknown, but certain factors such as hormonal changes brought about by pregnancy and birth control pills have been implicated.